top of page

 It dawned on me that I wasn’t cleaned up for this.
 I had been driving hard, three straight days with little to no rest.
 I was really smelly, you know.
 I didn’t smoke back then, but I reeked so bad that I smoked a cigar to try to make myself smell better!
 That’s how bad I thought I stunk.

-So now it begins --- One-by-one, this convoy of military vehicles arrives with the German high-command and various sympathizers from Norway, Sweden, France, and Italy were brought in.
+So now it begins --- One by one, this convoy of military vehicles arrives with the German high command and various sympathizers from Norway, Sweden, France, and Italy were brought in.
 At first, we were rushed to line up to receive them.
 It was eerie, really eerie.

 The vehicles came to a stop in front of the prison.
-It was very quiet now - very quiet, with the exception of the sound of planes flying on a large circle over the area.
-In typical German order, the high-command steps out of their vehicles.
+It was very quiet now - very quiet, with the exception of the sound of planes flying in a large circle over the area.
+In typical German order, the high command steps out of their vehicles.
 Some of them were cuffed, others were not.
 It seemed to me that the sympathizers were the ones who were chained, whereas the German officers were not.
 But there were so many, you couldn’t actually be sure.

 Hermann Goering, One of the Architects of the Third Reich